Abhisheks2253/Euro_currency_exchange/README.md

 A fine example can be related to the Coronavirus and how it is affecting the financial market nowadays.
 On December 2019 on a specific date, the euro was equal to 1.1070 USD, but on March 12th 2020, the euro was equal to 1.1240 USD.
 This means the USD is getting a higher demand because investors dont want to but euros (currently a terrible time to invest in Europe)

-There are many more interpretations we can get by comparing thses two values.
+There are many more interpretations we can get by comparing the different values.